The Art of Jersey Designs: From Retro Stripes to Futuristic Gradients

 Question for you:

-Would you Wear a purple basketball jersey that displays your heart rate?
+Would you Wearing a purple basketball jersey that displays your pulse?
 Or is that too much technology?

 Updated on